-If you want to change the appearance of your new or used container, then you can switch up the exterior with timber cladding.
+If you want to change the appearance of your new or used unit, then you can switch up the exterior with timber cladding.
 There are a lot of benefits to using this kind of cladding, so check out this article for everything you need to know about it!

-One of the top benefits of timber container cladding is the changing the appearance of the container.
-Shipping containers aren’t always the most attractive to look at but adding this timber can change this entirely.
+One of the top benefits of timber cladding is changing the appearance of the unit.
+They aren’t always the most attractive to look at but adding this timber can change this entirely.

-There are a range of colours and finishes that can be used with timber cladding, either to help your container blend in with its surroundings or give it the edge when it comes to standing out.
+There are a range of colours and finishes that can be used with timber cladding, either to help your unit blend in with its surroundings or give it the edge when it comes to standing out.
 These can be stained or painted to create the exact effect that you want.
 Painting this cladding in your own unique way can give your unit character.

-You don’t have to place this cladding on all the container either, you can use partial cladding to create a mixed effect.
+You don’t have to place this cladding across the unit either, you can use partial cladding to create a mixed effect.
 This can be even more striking, as the mixed materials can be incredibly eye-catching.

 Combining timber cladding with a living roof or a lot of greenery can give a real eco-friendly feel.
-If you’re using the shipping container for business or want to fit in with the natural environment, then these elements can look amazing.
+If you’re using the unit for business or want to fit in with the natural environment, then these elements can look amazing.

-Above all, it’s essential to consider whether this timber exterior matches the overall aesthetic of the container.
+Above all, it’s essential to consider whether this timber exterior matches the overall aesthetic of the unit.
 Timber is versatile in that it can feel modern or traditional, depending on the finish, so discuss the interior with your supplier to create a cohesive design.

 Insulation and Protection